With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreMeritus Behavioral Health Services For Meritus Medical Center is one of mental health facilities in Washington County, Maryland, located at 11116 Medical Campus Road, 21742 zip code.
-Meritus Behavioral Health Services For Meritus Medical Center provides hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Meritus Behavioral Health Services For Meritus Medical Center provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Meritus Behavioral Health Services For Meritus Medical Center provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
+Meritus Behavioral Health Services For Meritus Medical Center provides behavior modification, couples/family therapy and psychotropic medication to young adults, seniors 65 or older and adults.
 Meritus Behavioral Health Services For Meritus Medical Center also supports people requiring dual diagnosis treatment.
 Additional services provided at Meritus Behavioral Health Services For Meritus Medical Center include case management and suicide prevention services.

-Learn MoreBrook Lane Health Services North Village is a mental health clinic in Washington County, MD, located at 18714 North Village Shopping Center, 21742.
+Learn MoreBrook Lane Health Services North Village is a mental health treatment clinic in Washington County, Maryland, located at 18714 North Village Shopping Center, 21742 zip code.
 Brook Lane Health Services North Village provides outpatient treatment.
-Brook Lane Health Services North Village offers group therapy, individual psychotherapy and psychotropic medication to adults, children / adolescents and young adults.
+Brook Lane Health Services North Village provides dialectical behavior therapy, individual psychotherapy and psychotropic medication to children / adolescents, adults and young adults.
 Brook Lane Health Services North Village also supports people requiring dual diagnosis treatment.
-Additional services offered at Brook Lane Health Services North Village include court-ordered outpatient treatment.
+Additional services provided by Brook Lane Health Services North Village consist of court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.